GeekyShiva/Self-Driving-Car/SRS.md

 The purpose of this document is to provide a debriefed view of requirements and specifications of the project called `Volante`.

-Goal of this project is to make an autonomous self-driving car, capable of manoeuvreing around bends, avoiding obstacles and following traffic signals and road signs.
+Goal of this project is to make an autonomous self-driving car, capable of manoeuvring around bends, avoiding obstacles and following traffic signals and road signs.

 The tools used in this project and described in this document are: